Tools & Knowledge

 Here are the things you can check as you go through the agent building flow, from Instructions

-to Tools & Data sources
+to Tools & Knowledge

 :